 Establishing an Entrepreneurship Program

 Unlike other HQWBL experiences, the entrepreneurship experience is student-driven and managed.
-The HQWBL coordinator/teacher/point of contact acts as a consultant for the purposes of guidance and accountability as related to HQWBL.
+The HQWBL coordinator/teacher/point-of-contact acts as a consultant for the purposes of guidance and accountability as related to HQWBL.
 Effective HQWBL programs provide time for reflection and planning of next steps, so that students may think critically about the experiences.
 Additionally, consider celebrating student involvement in entrepreneurship through certificates, assemblies, or media coverage.

 Roles and Timeline for Entrepreneurship Implementation